 Question 4: Do you offer product returns analysis and report?

-Product returns on POS provides valuable data to identify problems and optimize operations.
+Product returns on POS provide valuable data to identify problems and optimize operations.
 With these insights, you can:

 - Improve product quality;